Frequently Asked Health Care Questions

 When I retire from NA, what are my health care options until I reach age 65?

-You may enroll in NA’s post-retirement health care plan and pay whatever premium the District pays for you, according to the NASD/NAFT contract in effect at the time of your retirement. or you may purchase a plan through a market place of plans.
+If eligible, you may enroll in NA’s post-retirement health care plan per the collective bargaining agreement in effect at the time of your retirement.
+If you do not qualify for retiree benefits, a COBRA plan may be available to you through the District.
+You can also choose to purchase a plan through the market place on healthcare.gov.

 Does NAR provide help with medicare supplementary insurance decisions?